euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 regime the interaction between the quark and the antiquark can be described by a string.
 In Fig. 2 we show some of the energy levels (masses) corresponding to the string spectrum.
-It is noteworthy to mention that all the numerical calculations and plots of that paper were done with (I)Python using the SciPy library.
+It is noteworthy to mention that all the numerical calculations and plots of that paper were done with IPython using the SciPy library.

 .. figure:: fig-2.png